-I keep a big tub in my horse first aid kit to soothe and protect sunburned noses, help clear up grease heel, and protect and heal minor cuts and nicks.
+A big, inexpensive tub of zinc oxide cream is handy to soothe and protect sunburned noses, help clear up grease heel, and protect and heal minor cuts and nicks.
 You can find zinc oxide creams in the baby care section of your drugstore.
-My favorite is called Ilhes Paste can also be found alongside where baby diaper and rash creams are sold.
+An effective by inexpensive one called Ilhes Paste can also be found alongside where baby diaper and rash creams are sold.

 08 of 10

 Epsom salts are great for drawing out infection.
-I often use good old salt water to wash out cuts and scrapes on both four legged and two legged family members.
+Many people use good old salt water to wash out cuts and scrapes on both four legged and two legged family members.
 Both are inexpensive items you can buy at the grocery, pharmacy or bulk food store.Continue to 9 of 10 below.

 09 of 10

-Nicks, cuts and scrapes can be encouraged to heal by keeping the skin moist and clean.
+Nicks, cuts, and scrapes can be encouraged to heal by keeping the skin moist and clean.
 There is a wide variety of products available.
-Choose all natural products or products containing various medicinal and antibiotic ingredients.
+You can choose from all natural products or products containing various medicinal and antibiotic ingredients.

 10 of 10